 While the trend in incidents at all rail grade crossings has been a steady decrease in the rate and quantity of incidents, incidents involving pedestrians have remained relatively constant.
 A previous study identified several issues that would need to be considered regarding pedestrian safety at rail grade crossings, but its scope did not include CTA rail grade crossings (Metaxatos and Sriraj, 2013).
-This analysis expanded the scope of the previous study to include CTA rail grade crossings.
+This analysis expanded the scope of the previous study to include CTA rail grade crossings and did not examine policies and practices at CTA rail grade crossings.